andresebr/kumodd/README.md

     python3 kumod.py -s gdrive -l all
     ```

-    It will open a browser web page to the login page of the cloud account (e.g. google
+    It will open a web browser to the login page of the cloud service (e.g. google
     drive).
-After the user logs into the cloud account, the page will request approval
+Login to the cloud account.
+After logging in, the page will request
-    for the web service to access the cloud account.
-When that access is approvied,
+    approval for the web service to access the cloud account.
+Approve the access.
+Then,
-    kumodd stores the credentials in the config directory.
-Later use of kumodd will not
+    kumodd stores the access credentials in the config directory.
+Later use of kumodd
-    prompt for login details again until the token expires or the generated file is
+    will not prompt for login details again until the token expires or the generated
-    deleted.
+    file is deleted.

     If there is no local browser, kumod prints the URL.
 Copy the URL and paste it into a
     browser to perform the approval.
 After you approve, the web page will show an